Developing Mental Clarity

 Over the last ten years, I have put in a lot effort to overcome the negative programming that turned me into a confused teenager.
 I have tried all sorts of experiments in fits and starts to attain mental clarity - some of which appear to me now as weird.

-Like some time in 2015, I moved my eyeballs sideways with my eyes wide open while staring at myself in the mirror, only to discover the eyeballs would appear stationery when I focused on my reflection on the mirror.
+Like some time in 2015, I moved my eyeballs sideways with my eyes wide open while staring at myself in the mirror, only to discover the eyeballs would appear stationary when I focused on my reflection on the mirror.
 That's a weird experiment of attaining mental clarity, isn't it?

-And I don't really know how I devised that attempt.
+And I don't really know how I devised that experiment.
 Or maybe I must have known instinctively that the eyes are some sorts of windows to the mind in that what people see in the eyes are a revelation of what's happening in the mind.
 If your mind is confused, people see it in the eyes.

 But I give all glory and honour to God because He is always seeming to fix everything in my life perfectly, sometimes in ways I didn't expect.
 And when I talk of God and of the "confusion" label that bitterly bothered me for years, I am reminded of the following lines in Forty Years On, one of the two school songs of Starehe Boys' Centre that I have found myself singing to myself again and again over the years: